- Assisting with basic needs

 - Protecting children

 - Providing information and referrals to community resources

 Contact NVFS’ Hunger Resource Center (HRC, or Centro de Recursos para Prevenir el Hambre) at the SERVE Campus providing nearly 600 Prince William County families every month with:

 - Emergency food assistance

 - Nutrition information

 - Strategies for buying healthy food on a budget

-City of Manassas Dept of Social Services customers with children age newborn to 5th grade can now apply for the Untrim-A-Tree holiday program.
+City of Manassas Department of Social Services customers with children aged newborn to 5th grade can now apply here for the Untrim-A-Tree holiday program.

 To apply for the Community Policy and Management Team (CPMT), link to apply